 Do contracts end automatically in the event of death?

-Terminating contracts in the event of death – how do I proceed?
+Terminating contracts in the event of death – how should I proceed?

-The most important thing is: No contract ends if the contractual partner is not informed about the death.
-So, remember to cancel insurance policies (health insurance, household insurance, accident and life insurance, etc.), subscriptions and memberships in clubs and associations, etc. and also to inform the driver and vehicle licensing office.
+The most important thing to remember is that no contract ends unless the other party is notified of the death.
+So remember to cancel insurance policies (health insurance, household contents, accident and life insurance, etc.), subscriptions and memberships to clubs and associations, etc., and also inform the road traffic office.

-The right of termination under tenancy law provides for an extraordinary right of termination in the event that the tenant dies.
-The heirs of the deceased person may terminate the agreement on the next admissible termination date by giving the legally prescribed notice (three months’ notice for residential premises and six months’ notice for commercial premises).
-The relatives are also entitled to this right of termination if the rental agreement contains specific provisions for later termination.
-It is important that the heirs exercise their extraordinary right to terminate immediately.
+The right of termination under tenancy law provides for an extraordinary right of termination in the event of the tenant’s death.
+The heirs of the deceased may terminate on the coming local customary date.
+The legal deadline (three months for apartments and six months for business premises) must also be observed.
+The relatives are entitled to this right of termination even if the lease agreement concerned actually provides for termination at a later date.
+It is important that the relatives exercise the extraordinary right of termination immediately.

-Other areas also have special provisions in the event of death of a contractual partner: a mobile subscription, for example, is terminated on the day of death and does not pass to the heirs if they do not wish this.
+Other areas also have special provisions in the event of death: a cell phone subscription, for example, is canceled on the date of death and does not pass to the heirs if they do not wish this.
 However, the condition is that neither relatives nor third parties continue to use the connection.

 Checklist – which contracts must be terminated in the event of death?

-First, gain an overview of all of the deceased person’s contracts.
+First, get an overview of all of the deceased person’s contracts.
 Then, inform the deceased person’s contractual partners and, if necessary, terminate the contracts:

 We recommend terminating contracts by registered mail.
 Some companies have online forms on their homepage that a relative of the deceased person can fill out in order to terminate the contract.
 In order to save unnecessary costs, it is best to terminate contracts as quickly as possible.